depado/articles/pages/qor-admin-tips-and-tricks.md

 and store our data (stuff like your users, products, etc...) in a database.
 You just don't need QOR to do that, you can use whatever router you're used to work with for example.
-But QOR is a full framework, if you want to look at everything it can do, head to the [getqor website](https://getqor.com/) and prepare yourself to be amazed because it can do so many things:
+But QOR is a full framework, if you want to look at everything it can do, head to the [getqor website](https://getqor.com/) and be prepared to be amazed because it can do so many things:

 ![qor features](/assets/qor-admin/qor-features.png)